halotron/ZGenCodeGenerator/ZGenCodeGenerator/docs/README.md

 # ZGen Code Generator

-This is a source generator for dotnet.
+This is a simple template source generator for dotnet.
 A dotnet tool.

 The templates can be part of a source tree or be kept in a directory outside the source.
+The templates are stored in a directory called `.zgentemplates`.

+At the moment, only the z code generator is available.
+It is a simple template code generator that replaces any occurence of a variable with its value.
+The variables are called z&lt;NUMBER&gt; and can occur in directory names or files names.
+In a text file, it must be surrounded by `{{` and `}}`.
+Like this: `{{z1}}`.

 It is a template generator that can store templates somewhere in the directory tree under the current directory of the CLI.

 ## Installation